gonensh/gtmdiff/README.md

 GTMDiff
 ===========

-A Chrome extension compatible with Chrome 18+ to allow diffing GTM code within DevTools.
+A Chrome extension to for diffing GTM code within DevTools

-# Installation
+# Installation options
-Install the extension from the Chrome Web Store, or drop the gtmdiff.crx file into the Chrome browser.
+* Install the extension from the Chrome Web Store
-Then open DevTools and you should see the GTMDiff tab.

-Features

-   * Diff code from Google Tag Manager

-Copyright 2018, Gonen Shoham
-Released under the BSD License
+* Drop the gtmdiff.crx file into the browser
+* Clone the repository and load the unpacked extension into Chrome

+# Usage
+1. Open a code diff screen in GTM
+2. Open DevTools
+3. Click on the GTMDiff tab